wuspy/soro/audio_streamer/Readme.md

-# AudioStreamProcess
+# audio_streamer

-This project handles the encoding and streaming of audio from the rover.
-This is built as a standalone executable to isolate it from the main rover process should any gstreamer errors arise (which they do).
+This is a standalone executable which encodes and streams audio across a network.
+The main rover processes will execute audio_streamer as a child process for each stream to prevent any gstreamer errors from crashing the entire program.

-When the rover process receives a request to start an audio stream, it will execute this process and pass it the necessary configuration parameters as arguments.
-The rover process monitors the full lifecycle of the audio stream process, and will terminate it when the audio stream should be stopped.
+### Requires

+- libsoro
+- libsorogst